The importance of roof maintenance

 Lichens: are a type of fungus similar to algae.
 They form a branching growth of tentacles that penetrate deep into the shingle’s base which can cause cracks and other damage if left untreated.

-Cambie Roofing is a professional roofing company that serves Vancouver.
+Cambie Roofing is a professional roofing company that serves the Vancouver area.
 We work hard to provide the best quality service and our goal is ensuring you are 100 percent satisfied.
-If your roof is in need of an inspection or a repair, contact us today.
+If your roof is in need of an inspection or a repair, contact us today and we can provide you with a free estimate.